Ayushchauha111/Ayushchauha111/README.md

 🎓 **Computer Science Graduate** | **Institute of Engineering and Technology**
 📺 **[YouTube: Ayush Kumar](https://www.youtube.com/@TheCodeCast)** | Sharing tech insights & coding tutorials

-Here's your tech stack with 3 items in one row:

 ---